fmhy/edit/AndroidPiracyGuide.md

 # ► Android Emulators

-**WARNING** - Closed-source emulators contain intrusive ads and trackers, so it's best to use open-source options, or android subsystems.
+**WARNING** - Closed-source emulators (like Nox) contain intrusive ads and trackers, so it's best to use open-source options or android subsystems (like WSA or WayDroid).

 ***